-Appendix 1 - Grade descriptions Year 11
+Appendix 1 - Grade descriptions Year 12

-hhoi

-Language control

-Controls spelling, punctuation and grammar and uses appropriate vocabulary and sentence structures.

-Structure

-Uses text structures and language features to engage with all aspects of the task and clearly

-communicate ideas and information.

-Responding to texts

-Identifies and explains in appropriate detail how texts are constructed to communicate ideas, attitudes

-Λ and values and persuade and engage audiences; supports opinion, argument and analysis with

-A appropriate evidence.

-Creating texts

-Uses written, visual and multimodal techniques effectively for a variety of purposes, audiences and

-contexts and provides some sense of voice.

-Using information

-Locates relevant information and uses it effectively for different contexts, purposes and audiences.

-Communicating and interacting

-Works collaboratively and cooperatively; communicates ideas and information clearly.

-Language control

-Controls most spelling, punctuation and grammar and often uses appropriate vocabulary and sentence

-structures.

-Structure

-Uses text structures and language features to engage with most aspects of the task and clearly

-communicate ideas and information.

-Responding to texts

-Identifies and often explains how texts are constructed to communicate ideas, attitudes and values and

-B persuade and engage audiences; often supports opinion, argument and analysis with appropriate

-evidence.

-Creating texts

-Often uses written, visual and multimodal techniques effectively for a variety of purposes, audiences and

-contexts and often provides a sense of voice.
-Using information

-Locates relevant information and often uses it effectively for different contexts, purposes and audiences.

-Communicating and interacting

-Often works collaboratively and cooperatively; often communicates ideas and information clearly.

-Language control

-Controls familiar spelling, punctuation and grammar and uses some appropriate vocabulary and sentence

-structures.

-Structure

-Uses some text structures and language to engage with aspects of the task and communicate ideas and information.

-Responding to texts Identifies and sometimes explains how texts are constructed to communicate ideas, attitudes and values

-and persuade and engage audiences; sometimes supports opinion, argument and analysis with

-C appropriate evidence.

-• Creating texts

-Sometimes uses written, visual and multimodal techniques effectively for a variety of purposes,

-audiences and contexts and sometimes provides a sense of voice.

-Using information

-Locates some relevant information and sometimes uses it effectively for different contexts, purposes and

-audiences.

-Communicating and interacting

-Sometimes works collaboratively and cooperatively; sometimes communicates ideas and information

-clearly.
+Α Language control Controls spelling, punctuation and grammar and uses appropriate vocabulary and sentence structures.
+Structure Uses text structures and language features to engage with all aspects of tasks and clearly communicate ideas and information.
+Responding to texts Identifies and explains in appropriate detail how texts are constructed to communicate ideas, attitudes and values, and persuade and engage audiences; supports opinion, argument and analysis with appropriate evidence.
+Creating texts Uses written, visual and multimodal techniques effectively for a variety of purposes, audiences and contexts and provides an engaging sense of voice.
+Using information Locates relevant information and uses it effectively for different contexts, purposes and audiences.
+Communicating and interacting Works collaboratively and cooperatively; communicates ideas and information clearly.

+В Language control Controls most spelling, punctuation and grammar and often uses appropriate vocabulary and sentence structures.
+Structure Uses text structures and language features to engage with most aspects of tasks and clearly communicate ideas and information.
+Responding to texts Identifies and often explains how texts are constructed to communicate ideas, attitudes and values, and persuade and engage audiences; often supports opinion, argument and analysis with appropriate evidence.
+Creating texts Often uses written, visual and multimodal techniques effectively for a variety of purposes, audiences and contexts and often provides a sense of voice.
+Using information Locates relevant information and often uses it effectively for different contexts, purposes and audiences.
+Communicating and interacting Often works collaboratively and cooperatively; often communicates ideas and information clearly.

+Language control Controls familiar spelling, punctuation and grammar and uses some appropriate vocabulary and sentence structures.
+Structure Uses some text structures and language features to engage with aspects of tasks and communicate ideas and information.
+Bosponding to Identifies and sometimes explains how texts are constructed to communicate Responding to ideas, attitudes and values, and persuade and engage audiences; sometimes С texts supports opinion, argument and analysis with appropriate evidence.
+Creating touts Sometimes uses written, visual and multimodal techniques effectively for a variety Creating texts of purposes, audiences and contexts and sometimes provides a sense of voice.
+Using information Locates some relevant information and uses it for different contexts, purposes and audiences.
+Communicating Sometimes works collaboratively and cooperatively; sometimes communicates and interacting ideas and information clearly.

 D Language control Demonstrates limited control of spelling, punctuation and grammar and limited use of appropriate vocabulary and sentence structures.
-Structure Uses limited text structures and language features to engage with the task and communicate ideas and information.
-Responding to texts Sometimes identifies how texts are constructed to communicate ideas, attitudes and values and persuade and engage audiences; provides limited appropriate evidence.
+Structure Uses limited text structures and language features to engage with tasks and communicate ideas and information.
+Responding to texts Sometimes identifies how texts are constructed to communicate ideas, attitudes and values, and persuade and engage audiences; provides limited appropriate evidence.
 Creating texts Makes limited use of written, visual and multimodal techniques.
 Using information Locates limited relevant information and seldom uses it effectively.
-Communicating and interacting Seldom works collaboratively and cooperatively; infrequently communicates ideas and information clearly.
-E Does not meet the requirements of a D grade and/or has completed insufficient assessment tasks to be assigned a higher grade.
+Communicating Seldom works collaboratively and cooperatively; infrequently communicates ideas and interacting and information clearly.

+Does not meet the requirements of a D grade and/or has completed insufficient assessment tasks to be assigned a higher grade.